rcAlexterNeuzen/rc-migration-street/readme.md

 The script follows the following workflow:

 * It defines the installation folder, GitHub repository details, and other variables.
+* Requesting password to unzip package
+* Check if Microsoft Edge is installed
+* Check if Credential Manager is installed
+* Check if module 7Zip4Powershell is installed
 * If the $InstallFolder parameter is not provided, it uses a default folder path, which is "C:\RCScripts."
 * It checks if the installation folder exists.
 If not, it attempts to create it and displays relevant status messages.
 * It retrieves the latest release tag from the specified GitHub repository.
 If an error occurs during this step, it displays an error message.